abdul1433/Active-Directory/README.md

 <p>

-Login to Client-1 with remote desktop (Copy the public IP Address from the azure portal and paste it on remote desktop)
+Login to Client-1 with remote desktop (Copy the public IP Address from the azure portal and paste it on the remote desktop connection)

 Once you are logged in the Client-1 Virtual Machine, open the Command line and enter the following command